johannschopplich/kirby-vue3-starterkit/README.md

 npm run start
 ```

 Out of the box the backend is automatically served while developing. `npm run kirby:serve` spawns a PHP built-in web server by Node.
 You can also serve the backend by a web server of your choice.
-If done so, please specify hostname and port in the [`.env`](.env) if they differ from `127.0.0.1:8080` so that the decoupled frontend can access the JSON content representations in development.
+If done so, please specify hostname and port in the [`.env.example`](.env.example) if they differ from `127.0.0.1:8080` so that the decoupled frontend can access the JSON content representations in development.

 ### Compile for production